danielathome19/AP-Computer-Science/Notes/Unit_05.md

 ### Constructors
 A **Constructor** is a simple function that sets up the private data for a Class.
 It is a special type of method called through the `new CLASSNAME()` keyword (rather than a direct function call) that is used to initialize an object.
 When an object is created, the constructor is called to initialize the object and allocate memory for it.
 The constructor sets the initial values for the object's instance variables (the typically-private class data) and performs any other necessary initialization tasks.
 Constructors are typically defined with the same name as the class, and they do not have a return type.

-It is worth noting that we can have multiple constructors -- a process called ***"overloading"*** -- which allow us to take in varying arguments, if any.
+It is worth noting that we can have multiple constructors -- a process called ***"overloading"*** -- which allow us to take in varying arguments if any.
 Sometimes a constructor may not even have any arguments, typically known as the **Default Constructor** since it usually sets up *default* or placeholder values for the class.

 For example:
 ```java